qzhang503/proteoQ/README.md

 ### MDS and PCA plots

 In this section, we visualize MDS, PCA and Euclidean distance against the peptide data at `scale_log2r = TRUE`.
-We start with metric MDS:
+We start with metric MDS for peptide data:

 ``` r
 # data from all three laboratories